francishtknguyen/francishtknguyen/README.md

-### Hi there 👋
+### Hi there, I'm Francis Nguyen!🙋‍♂️

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 Finding a new career oppurtunity and my personal projects!
 - 🌱 I’m currently learning ...
 Typescript!
 - 👯 I’m looking to collaborate on ...
-Fun, meaningful, impactful projects
+Fun, Meaningful, Impactful projects
 - 🤔 I’m looking for help with ... leveling up everywhere!
 - 💬 Ask me about ...
 Anything!
-- 📫 How to reach me: ...
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
+- 📫 How to reach me:

 <!-- Skill Badges -->